--KALYDECO is the first medicine to treat the underlying cause of CF in people with non-G551D gating mutations-
+-KALYDECO is the first medicine to treat the underlying cause of CF in people with specific non-G551D gating mutations-

-EYSINS, Switzerland--(BUSINESS WIRE)-- Vertex Pharmaceuticals Incorporated (Nasdaq: VRTX) today announced that the European Committee for Medicinal Products for Human Use (CHMP) has issued a positive opinion recommending the approval of KALYDECOTM (ivacaftor) for people with cystic fibrosis (CF) ages 6 and older who have one of eight ne6551D gating mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
-KALYDECO was first approved in Europe in July 2012 for people with CF ages 6 and older who have at least one copy of the G551D mutation, which is the most common gating mutation.
-The eight additional gating mutations included in today's recommendation are: G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P and G1349D.
+EYSINS, Switzerland--(BUSINESS WIRE)-- Vertex Pharmaceuticals Incorporated (Nasdaq: VRTX) today announced that the European Commission has approved KALYDECOTM (ivacaftor) for people with cystic fibrosis (CF) ages 6 and older who have one of eight non-G551D gating mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
+Today's approval follows the positive opinion from the Committee for Medicinal Products for Human Use (CHMP) in June 2014.
+KALYDECO was first approved in Europe in July 2012 for people with CF ages 6 and older who have the G551D mutation, which is the most common gating mutation.
+The eight additional gating mutations included in today's approval are: G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P and G1349D.
 In Europe, approximately 250 people ages 6 and older have one of these non-G551D gating mutations.